 MapReduce, Spark, Sqoop

 Navigator shows lineage diagrams for operations performed by compute engines such as MapReduce v1, YARN (MRV2), or Spark (all Spark 1 versions and Spark 2 starting with version 2.3).
 Lineage reflects data processed using Spark SQL, including the Datasets/Dataframe APIs.
 Other services such as Apache Sqoop contribute metadata that Navigator can use to create lineage diagrams as well.

 For compute operations, a relation is created for each data asset referenced as an input or output (or both) in the operation.
 As in this image, the input and output relations are shown with arrows.

-It is typical for compute operations to produce intermediate tables or files during processing.
-These data assets are often used for both output from and input to stages of the operation appear with two lineage lines, one with an arrow pointing into the entity; another pointing out.
+Data assets that are used for both output from and input to stages of the operation appear with two lineage lines, one with an arrow pointing into the entity; another pointing out.
 In the Navigator lineage diagram, entities that are both input and output to the same operation may be shown parallel to the operation rather than on the left or right.
-When you expand the content of the entity, you'll see the data flow lines that indicate the input and output steps.

 Lineage for resource management operations, such as YARN and Oozie, include lineage relations to other operations; the metadata for YARN and Oozie entities does not reveal specific data assets touched by the processing.

 Navigator shows lineage diagrams for operations performed by resource management tools such as Oozie and YARN.
 Relations are created for each operation controlled by job managers.
 These lineage diagrams show processing stages, including the connection between a YARN operation and the operations triggered from YARN.
 Navigator captures the relation between a YARN job and the operations it triggers as "Logical Physical" relations: the physical operation is the YARN process; the operation it triggers, such as a Hive query or a MapReduce job, is the logical operation.

 When you don't see the lineage relations you expect, look for the following possible issues: